 Techniques in the commercial production of woody plant material and the problems involved in starting a business.
 Topics include propagation structures, media, disease control, and types of propagation such as budding, grafting, cutting, seeding and layering, and tissue culturing.
 Students practice the various propagation methods in the lab and greenhouse.
-Two hours lecture/discussion and two hours lab a week.

-HOR 141 - Beginning Floral Arrangements (3) Prerequisite: None
+HOR 141 - Beginning Floral Arrangements (3)